 .

-I hope this has been a useful introduction to Big-O notation and how in impacts you as a ruby developer!
-Please ping me @StarrHorne if you have any questions.
+I hope this has been a useful introduction to big-O notation and how in impacts you as a ruby developer!
+Taking the time to wrap your head around how your code scales as its inputs grow is an important piece of writing code, even if it's for simple Rails apps.